Towards Low-Photon Nanoscale Imaging: Holographic Phase Retrieval via Maximum Likelihood Optimization: Introduction

 \section{Introduction}

-\subsection{Holographic CDI and Phase Retrieval}
+\subsection{Holographic CDI and phase retrieval}

-Coherent Diffraction Imaging (CDI) is a scientific imaging technique used for resolving nanoscale scientific specimens, such as macroviruses, proteins, and crystals~\cite{CDI-orig}.
-In CDI, a coherent radiation source, often being an X-ray, is incident upon a object, whereupon diffraction occurs.
-The resultant diffracted wave is then incident upon a far-field detector which measures the resulting photon flux.
-This photon flux is (disregarding noise) approximately proportional to the squared magnitude values of the Fourier transform of the electric field within the diffraction area.
-Thus, in principle, the object's structure (e.g., its electron density) can be determined by solving the mathematical inverse problem of recovering a signal from squared magnitude measurements of its (oversampled) Fourier transform, which is known as the \textit{phase retrieval} problem.
+Coherent Diffraction Imaging, or CDI, is a scientific imaging technique used for resolving nanoscale scientific specimens, such as macroviruses, proteins, and crystals~\cite{CDI-orig}.
+In CDI, a coherent radiation source, often being an X-ray, is incident upon a specimen, whereupon diffraction occurs.
+The resulting diffracted wave is then incident upon a far-field detector which measures the resulting photon flux.
+This photon flux is approximately proportional to the squared magnitude values of the Fourier transform of the electric field within the diffraction area.
+Given this data, the specimen's structure (e.g., its electron density) can then, in principle, be determined by solving the mathematical inverse problem of recovering a signal from squared magnitude measurements of its (oversampled) Fourier transform, which is known as the \textit{phase retrieval} problem.
 Phase retrieval is a highly challenging inverse problem, which in general does not admit unique or closed-form solutions and can at best be approximately solved via iterative algorithms \cite{eldar-review,Barnett_2020}.

-A popular setup for performing CDI experiments, known as \textit{holographic CDI}, is when the collective object undergoing diffraction physically consists of a both a specimen (with an unknown electron density), together with a ``reference'', which is a portion of the object where the electric field is a priori known (see \cref{FH-CDI}).
-The inclusion of a reference in the CDI setup is well-known both to enhance the quality of image reconstruction, and to greatly simplify the analysis and solving of the corresponding phase retrieval problem \cite{BarmherzigEtAl2019Holographic,Gorkhover2018}.